Programs and Ministries

 In 2016 this ministry initiated a Reverse Collection Plate campaign where participants found unique ways to conduct their own small, private mission with $25.
 Listen to stories below shared at Sunday Services.

 Ministry of Prayer: This ministry works to provide prayer support for parishioners and community members alike, through the prayer commitments of a team of dedicated individuals.
 Volunteers need only commit to confidentiality and a consistent prayer practice on behalf of the people who request prayers.
-Anyone can make a prayer intention known by emailing .
+Anyone, whether a member or not, can make a prayer intention known by emailing .

 Prayers & Squares Ministry: Prayers & Squares is an interfaith outreach ministry that combines the gift of a custom-made, hand-tied quilt with the gift of prayer for someone in need.
 The essence of this ministry is in the prayers offered for the recipient; it is not about the quilts.